-7.4 Suggested Order of Material in Files
+Appendix V. Suggested Order of Material in Files

 - I. Biographic File: with copies of publications and curriculum vitae of the candidate.
 If extensive, a representative selection will suffice. - II.
-General Evaluative File (open to review by candidate at appropriate time):
+General Evaluative File (open to review by candidate at appropriate time): - a.

-- a.
 Notice of, announcement of candidacy - b.
 Director's summary of views and recommendations of the appropriate faculty group: the authors of solicited opinions will be referred to by symbols X, Y, etc; followed by a list of those faculty eligible to read it and their signatures. - c.
 Director's own letter (if different from b.). - d.
 The line supervisor's letter (if different from c). - e.
 Letters from others in the supervisory chain (e.g. Assistant Director), when present. - f.
 Copies of standard form letters sent soliciting the references (without identification of the addressees). - g.
 Where appropriate, teaching evaluations in the form of summaries of questionnaire responses, etc., provided the names of respondents, whether faculty or students, are not included. - h.
-Published reviews and appraisals of the candidate's publications, contributions and scholarship. - i.
+Published reviews and appraisals of the candidate's publications, contributions and scholarship. - ii.
 Copies of letters of evaluation whose authors have indicated in writing that the candidate may see their letter.
 If such permission has been given only on condition that all identification as to its source is removed, a purged copy shall be provided here.
 All the original letters of evaluation shall be placed in the appropriate section of the Special Evaluative File. - III.
 Special Evaluative File (not open to review by candidate at any time): - a.
 Vote of appropriate faculty group (with signatures on sheet or ballots). - b.
 Statements regarding the outside reviewers' acquaintance with the candidate, if not offered in the letter of reference, and biographies of the outside reviewers whenever possible. - c.
 The key to symbols X, Y, etc., used to refer to the authors of solicited opinions. - d.
 Outside letters of evaluation.
-Letters from individuals suggested by the candidate should be so designated (see section 2.4.5.1).
-Put copies of soliciting letters in front of each reference letter. - e.
-Solicited letters of evaluation and recommendation from SUSB-Stony Brook University personnel other than supervisory.
+Letters from individuals suggested by the candidate should be so designated (see Section 2.4.5.1).
 Put copies of soliciting letters in front of each reference letter.